Tremont in Hancock County, Maine — The American Northeast (New England)

 As ships and commerce have changed, the light station has been automated, but never darkened.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Bass Harbor Head Light (a few steps from this marker); a different marker also named Bass Harbor Head Light (within Joseph T. Musetti Jr. Veterans Memorial Park (approx. 5.6 miles away); Somes Sound (approx. 6.8 miles away); Gateway to Acadia (approx. 7.9 miles away); Glacial Freight (approx. 9.1 miles away); Alessandro Fabbri, Lieutenant, U.S.N.R.F. (approx. 9.5 miles away); Linking oceans, rivers and lakes (approx. 9.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Bass Harbor Head Light (a few steps from this marker); Bass Harbor Head Light Station (a few steps from this marker); Mariners Beware! (a few steps from this marker); a different marker also named Bass Harbor Head Light (within shouting distance of this marker); Natural Seawall (approx. 2.1 miles away); Joseph T. Musetti Jr. Veterans Memorial Park (approx. 5.6 miles away); Carriage Roads - Building the Roads (approx. 6.7 miles away); Somes Sound (approx. 6.8 miles away).

 Also see . . .
 Bass Harbor Head Light - Wikipedia.
 The history of Bass Harbor Head Light dates to 1855, when it was determined that there was sufficient reason for a lighthouse at the mouth of Bass Harbor.
 In 1858, the U.S. Congress appropriated $5,000 for construction of the lighthouse.
 In 1876, construction was completed on a fog bell and tower, since removed.
 (Submitted on September 16, 2014, by Barry Swackhamer of San Jose, California.)